-Four hundred hiring and training leaders just told the Linux Foundation something that matters if you're studying for the CKA, CKAD, CKS, KCNA, or KCSA.
+Four hundred hiring and training leaders just told the Linux Foundation something worth knowing if you're studying for the CKA, CKAD, CKS, KCNA, or KCSA.

 Certifications now beat college degrees as proof that you can do the job.

-That one line is from the Linux Foundation's 2026 State of Tech Talent Report, published in May 2026.
+That line comes from the Linux Foundation's 2026 State of Tech Talent Report, published in May 2026.

-I read the whole thing before deciding what it means for the exam you are paying for.
+I read the whole thing before deciding what it means for the exam you're paying for.
 Most of it is a Kubernetes story wearing an AI costume.

-Note: This survey ran in February 2026 with 400 valid responses out of 1,077 who started it.
-Respondents span Europe, Asia-Pacific, and North America, and 66% of them directly hire or train technical staff.
+Note: This survey ran in February 2026 and got 400 valid responses out of the 1,077 people who started it.
+Respondents came from Europe, Asia-Pacific, and North America, and 66% of them directly hire or train technical staff.

 Certifications Beat Degrees